What is a dental crown?

 Full Gold or Metal Alloy

-Gold crowns are the most conservative option in terms of tooth reduction (only 0.5 to 1 mm needed) and are incredibly durable--some gold crowns last 40 years or more.
+Gold crowns are the most conservative option in terms of tooth reduction (only 0.5 to 1 mm needed) and they last — some gold crowns are still in service after 40 years.
 They are rarely requested today for esthetic reasons but remain an excellent functional choice for hidden back molars in patients with very heavy bite forces.

 Step-by-step: what happens during crown treatment